input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/spec.md

 #### `id`

 Every Catalyst Signed Document will have a unique ID.
-All Catalyst Signed Document with the same `id` are considered versions of the same Catalyst Signed Document (read about [`ver`](#ver)).
+All Catalyst Signed Document with the same `id` are considered different versions of the same Catalyst Signed Document (read about [`ver`](#ver)).
 However, `id` uniqueness is only guaranteed on first use.